 The positioning of the valves

 When you play trumpets that are fitted with these two types of valves, you feel a slight difference in their positioning.
-For example, piston valves will give you a more centered feel than rotary ones.
+Piston valves will give you a more centered feel than rotary ones.

-The flexibility of the valves is another thing that sets a clear difference between pistons and rotaries.
-The piston valve is more flexible in its technical passages as opposed to the rotary which is less flexible.
-Also, the rotary has a darker and more resonant timbre that is suitable for use in Bruckner and Strauss.
+The flexibility of the valves is another thing that differentiates pistons and rotaries.
+The piston valve is more flexible in its technical passages as opposed to the rotary, which is less flexible.
+Also, the rotary has a darker and more resonant timbre (which is why it is sometimes preferred for Bruckner and Strauss).

 The cylindrical bore